tedneward/Azgaarnoth/Creatures/Beholderkin.md

 A death kiss lacks the combat finesse and intelligence of a true beholder.
 In most cases, it simply latches on to its prey with one or more of its tentacles and drains blood until the prey collapses.
 If it's in a superior position and its foe poses no threat, it might toy with its food, drawing out its prey's death.

-***A death kiss prefers to hunt alone.***.
-If it meets another of its kind, it might fight, flee, or team up, depending on its health and pride.
+***A death kiss prefers to hunt alone.*** If it meets another of its kind, it might fight, flee, or team up, depending on its health and pride.

 >### Death Kiss
 >*Large Aberration (Beholder), Typically Neutral Evil*